 Whatever you call it, you will still be getting the benefits of tax relief on pension contributions and the ability to access your money from age 55, should you wish to buy an annuity, enter income drawdown or just keep investing for your retirement.

-You can transfer existing pensions into a Moneyfarm pension for free, although your old provider may have an exit charge.
+You can transfer existing pensions into a Moneyfarm pension for free and in addition, Moneyfarm will cover any transfer-out charges.

 How does Moneyfarm invest your pension?